 Secondary students who are not enrolled at the college through the PSEO program may be admitted to enroll in courses outside of the PSEO program for any term, including summer session.
 Students are responsible for payment of tuition, fees and books.
-Interested students must complete the college's general admission requirements, submit secondary transcript, provide two letters of recommendation from an administrator and a counselor, have a signed consent letter from the applicant's parent if under the age of 18, and demonstrate college level reading score of 250 - 300, and a minimum score of 265 - 300 for arithmetic in the Accuplacer Test.
+Interested students must complete the college's general admission requirements, submit secondary transcript, provide two letters of recommendation from an administrator and a counselor, have a signed consent letter from the applicant's parent if under the age of 18, and demonstrate course readiness through the course placement process.